 But what is it?

-In a word, “memory”.
-Karate has been around for a long time, and even longer when you consider that it was born of other fighting styles that existed at the time.
+In a word, kata is "memory."
+Karate has been around for a long time, and even longer when you consider that it was born of other fighting styles that already existed.
 The important thing to note about these early days of karate is that there was no such thing as video camera, let alone DVDs or YouTube.
-Information could only be conveyed by text, or in person.
+Information could only be conveyed by text or in person.

 I can’t speak for everyone, but learning karate from a book was something of a cultural joke when I first started in the early '90s, and I’m relatively confident the original masters of karate would have deemed it an insufficient teaching medium as well.

 That leaves person-to-person.

 Obviously the best way to learn karate (or dancing, or tennis, or any coordinated physical activity) is through live instruction from an expert.
 The difficulty in the early days of karate, with very few masters and travel not being as easy and accessible as it is today, is that few people could learn the art of karate properly.
 And so kata was invented.

 Kata is a “record” of a fighting style.
 Often named for the master whose fighting style it records, it was a way of reducing an entire style down to something that could be memorised and shown to others.
 By this method, students could go on to teach the kata to new people, or visit other masters to learn their kata (though it was typically students of a master that created the kata, not the masters themselves).
 And most importantly, the style of a master would not be lost upon their death.

 How Does Kata Work?